danyk20/MQTT_Benchmark/README.md

 ## Executing the Producer and Consumer

-Before running either of these applicarion be sure to set the following environment variables:
+Before running either of these applications, be sure to set the following environment variables:

 ```shell
 export BROKER_IP=<broker_ip>
 export MQTT_PORT=<broker_port> # port on which broker is listening
 ```

-In order not to loose any messages, one should first start the consumer.
+In order not to lose any messages, one should first start the consumer.
 A simple example of this is:

 ```shell
 ./build/consume --separators <number_of_measurements> --output <file_name> --consumers <number_of_consumers> --qos <QoS>
 ```

-Once the consumer is running you can start the producers with:
+Once the consumer is running, you can start the producers with:

 ```shell
 ./build/produce --min <min_size_in_kb> --max <max_size_in_kb> --messages <number_of_messages> --period <delay_in_ms> --qos <QoS>